 - Avoid jumping in the air when you pass.
 When you jump in the air with the ball in your hands, only do so if you’re going to shoot.
 If you jump with passing in mind and the passing lane is shut off, adjusting to take a shot will be difficult.
 Stay on your feet to pass.

-Learning how to pass can be a real challenge, especially if you’re struggling with the basics.
-But learning straight bounce passes and advanced passes can be simple if you’re committed to practicing and have another teammate who’s willing to dedicate to practicing these moves with you.
-Mastering the basketball bounce pass isn’t only done to help you win, this passing skill is actually crucial when it comes to building a team.
-A player must know that they can’t win a game on their own.
-If there’s no hours of practice or team effort, then a game can easily be taken away.
-Passing a ball is an important skill and one every player should focus on mastering.
-This will not only include the bounce pass itself but the variations of the bounce pass and air pass as well.
-If you’re new to the game, then now is the time for you to begin practicing in order to see some significant improvements in your performance before basketball season begins.
+Learning how to pass can pose a real challenge, especially if you struggle with the basics.
+However, committing to practice and finding a teammate dedicated to practicing these moves with you can make learning straight bounce passes and advanced passes simple.
+Mastering the basketball bounce pass goes beyond winning; it is a crucial passing skill for building a team.
+Players must understand that winning a game is not possible alone.
+Without hours of practice and team effort, a game can easily slip away.
+Passing a ball is a vital skill that every player should focus on mastering, including variations of the bounce pass and air pass.
+If you are new to the game, now is the time to start practicing in order to experience significant improvements in your performance before the basketball season begins.